 Do a quick inventory of any and all visuals that you have at your organization.
 What can you repurpose and edit, and what do you still need to create?

 There are many free and low-cost tools available to nonprofits for creating eye-catching visuals and video; no reason to pull your hair out trying to understand PhotoShop!

 Some of the most popular visual marketing tools are Canva, Animoto, and Exposure.
 Canva allows even non-techies to design formatted and perfectly sized social media graphics, blog photos, infographics, and more.

-Animoto aims to help individuals and brands create short animated videos very simply — no video editing knowledge needed.
+Animoto aims to help individuals and brands create short animated videos simply, no video editing knowledge needed.

 Exposure is a mobile-optimized online platform where brands can collect and share multiple stories around one issue or topic.
-Its beautiful aesthetic combined with ease-of-use make it an incredibly powerful tool for nonprofits.
+Its beautiful aesthetic combined with ease-of-use makes it an incredibly powerful tool for nonprofits.